abinit/abinit/doc/tutorial/ucalc_crpa.md

 extract useful information in the log file in the case of the _d-d_ model.
-The input file for a typical cRPA calculation (tucrpa_1.in) contains four datasets (as usual GW calculations, see the [GW tutorial](gw1.md#1a)): the first one is a well converged LDA calculation, the second is non self- consistent calculation to compute accurately full and empty states, the third computes the constrained non interacting polarizability, and the fourth computes effective interaction parameters _U_ and _J_.
+The input file for a typical cRPA calculation (tucrpa_1.in) contains four datasets (as usual GW calculations, see the [GW tutorial](gw1.md#1a)): the first one is a well converged LDA calculation, the second is non self-consistent calculation to compute accurately full and empty states, the third computes the constrained non interacting polarizability, and the fourth computes effective interaction parameters _U_ and _J_.
 We discuss these four datasets in the next four subsections.